 Homily for Easter Sunday

 In most parts of the world, the Lenten journey this year was uniquely private and personal due to the pandemic that shook the world and still ravaging parts of the world today.
 Devastating as the pandemic is, it reminded the Church of the need to have one on one Lenten journey with Christ.
-Still more private is our celebration today of the victorious resurrection of Jesus Christ; a celebration of victory in the midst of pandemic, social distancing and total lockdown.
+Still more private is our celebration today of the victorious resurrection of Jesus Christ, a celebration of victory in the midst of a pandemic, social distancing, and total lockdown.
 This is strange, but certainly not new because Jesus had experienced it.

-It is my prayer this Easter Sunday that we all be protected by the resurrection power of Jesus Christ, especially those medical doctors, nurses, paramedics and all those at the frontline of the physical battle against COVID-19.
+It is my prayer this Easter Sunday that we all be protected by the resurrection power of Jesus Christ, especially those medical doctors, nurses, paramedics, and all those at the frontline of the physical battle against COVID-19.
 Amen.